-The clock’s just turned 8 in the morning and the rented four-wheel drive is already packed with food, cooking tools and anthropometry measuring equipment.
+It’s 8 am and the rented four-wheel drive is already packed with food, cooking utensils and anthropometric measuring equipment.

-Ironically, they are going to a place where they will cook but the food is not for them.
+Ironically, they are going to a place where they will be cooking but the food is not for them.

-It is a plan to improve the nutritional status of Orang Asli children aged six months to below six years of age in rural Perak, Pahang, Kelantan and the Penan community in Sarawak.
+It is a plan to improve the nutritional status of Orang Asli children aged 6 months to below 6 years of age in rural Perak, Pahang, Kelantan and the Penan community in Sarawak.

-The programme has become one of the Ministerial Key Performance Indicators (MKPI) for Ministry of Health in 2013.
+The programme became one of the Ministerial Key Performance Indicators (MKPI) for Ministry of Health in 2013.

-“They are not like us,” Nicholas said.
+“They don’t have the same conveniences we have,” Nicholas said of the remote Penan communities they will be visiting.
 “We have food to cook at home but they depend on nature and their environment.”

 “One of the elders told me, ‘We never had problems like this before.
 When I was young we had more than enough (to eat).'”

 The journey from Sungai Asap Clinic, where Nicholas and his team are attached to is one to two hours away from Long Urun, Belaga.

 “The length of the journey depends on the weather.
 If it is raining, the road will be slippery so we need to take our time.”